From the Field

 The ARP’s concluding ceremonies for girls and boys help replace FGM as an important cultural marker.

-The ARP is just one part of the Kenya Big Dream project, which aims to empower girls by eliminating the root causes of FGM and child marriage, allowing them to see their worth in God’s eyes and their potential.
+The ARP is just one part of the Kenya Big Dream project, which aims to empower girls by eliminating the root causes of FGM and child marriage, allowing them to see their worth in God’s eyes and realize their potential.

 The goal of World Vision’s child protection work is to keep every child safe from exploitation, abuse, and violence.
 We’re committed to educating and empowering girls and their communities to end FGM.